ResetXPDR/MSFS2020_AutoFPS/README.md

     - Cloud Recovery TLOD - 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower
     - Auto OLOD - enabled
-    - Pause when MSFS loses focus - disabled should also satisfy single monitor users utilising the FG capability of MSFS as they now see the true FG FPS the app is reading when MSFS has the focus.
+    - Pause when MSFS loses focus - disabled
   - Status Message - On app startup indicates key system messages, such as:
     - Before loading a flight - whether a newer version of the app is available to download and install
     - Loading in to a flight  - whether MSFS memory integrity test have failed, and
-    - Flight is loaded - showing detected DX version, Graphics Mode (PC, FG, or VR), and app pause or FPS settling time status as applicable.
-The FPS settling timer runs for 6 seconds to allow FPS to settle between pausing/unpausing and VR/PC/FG mode transitions.
+    - Flight is loaded
+      - Shows detected DX version, Graphics Mode (PC, FG, or VR), app pause, FPS settling time, and/or app priority mode as applicable.
+      - The FPS settling timer runs for up to 20 seconds to allow FPS to settle between pausing/unpausing, auto target FPS calibration, TLOD Min + transitions and VR/PC/FG mode transitions.
 This allows the FPS to stabilise before engaging automatic functions and should lead to much smaller TLOD changes when seeking the target FPS on such transitions.
+      - App priority shows whether FPS or TLOD are the current automation priority.
+A + next to TLOD indicates that TLOD Min + has been activated and that a higher TLOD Min should be expected.
 - MSFS Settings
   -  FPS Tolerance - Determines how much variance from your target FPS must occur before the app will adjust MSFS settings to achieve the target FPS and what nominal magnitude those changes will be.
 The lower the setting, the more reactive the app will be, the more MSFS settings changes will occur and the changes will be smaller.
 Vice versa for higher settings.
 When expert settings are disabled, the default value of 5% should provide the most balanced experience.
   -  TLOD Min on Ground/Landing option